Siboney (film)

-Siboney is a Mexican-Cuban drama film directed by Juan Orol.
-It was filmed in 1938 and released in 1942 and starring María Antonieta Pons and Juan Orol.
+Siboney is a Mexican-Cuban drama film written and directed by Juan Orol.
+It was filmed in 1938 and released in 1942, starring María Antonieta Pons and Juan Orol.

 Plot

-In 1868, while develops the Cuban War of Independence, Gaston de Montero (Juan Orol), a noble Spanish knight, rescues a young girl named Siboney (María Antonieta Pons) and he helps her to become in a successful dancer.
+In 1868, while the Cuban War of Independence develops, Gaston de Montero (Juan Orol), a noble Spanish knight, rescues a young girl named Siboney (María Antonieta Pons) and helps her become a successful dancer.
 Over time, she discovers that she is the daughter of a prominent aristocrat.